 Proof of disability from SSA must be submitted to the MTSU Office of Disabled Student Services each year.

-A separate form, obtained from the MTSU Office of Disabled Student Services, is required for each semester, and must be submitted in person during late registration fee payment at the Middle Tennessee State University, Business Office, Room 103, in the Cope Administration Building.
+A separate form, obtained from the MTSU Office of Disabled Student Services, is required for each semester, and must be submitted in person during late registration fee payment at the Middle Tennessee State University, Business Office, Student Services & Admissions Center, Room 290.
 Fees will be adjusted at this time.

 If you have any questions regarding the permanently disabled reduced rate program, please contact the MTSU Office of Disabled Student Services at (615) 898-2783.